kisunji/typecover/README.md

 ```

 ## Examples
-`typecover` will check that all exported fields are assigned
+`typecover:YourType` will check for the existence of all exported members of `YourType` in the comment's associated code
+block.

 ```go
 type MyStruct struct {
 	MyField1 string